Tanmay1112004/6-MONTHS-FS-DS-AI-Roadmap-2025/descriptove statics/README_Descriptive_Statistics.md

 ## 🎓 Acknowledgment

-Grateful to **Prakash Senapati Sir** for the insightful workshop and guidance throughout this statistical exploration. 🙏
+Grateful to **Prakash Senapati Sir** for the insightful workshop and guidance throughout this statistical exploration 🙏

 ---

-💡 This project strengthened my skills in **EDA, statistical reasoning, and data storytelling** — proving that even small datasets can reveal powerful insights.
+💡 This project strengthened my skills in:

-📩 I’m always excited to discuss **Data Science, Statistics, Analytics, or ML projects.**
+✅ Exploratory Data Analysis
+✅ Statistical reasoning
+✅ Data visualization
+✅ Insight generation from real-world data

 ---

-#DataScience #EDA #Statistics #Python #Pandas #DataAnalytics #Visualization #MachineLearning #Students #Learning
+📩 Always open to discussions on **Data Science, Analytics, and ML opportunities.**

 ---

-Just say the word 🔥
+#DataScience #EDA #Statistics #Python #Pandas #DataAnalytics #Visualization #MachineLearning #Students #Learning 🚀

+---